 Tip #4: Ask for Negotiations on Your Terms… Not Carrier Terms

-The same way you don’t want to sign away you’re right to negotiate a contract at any time or exit a carrier agreement, you also don’t want to sign a contract that eliminates you from capturing refunds or gaining money back when deserved.
-When it comes to carrier contracts, the details matter.
+The same way you don’t want to sign away you’re right to negotiate a contract at any time or exit a carrier agreement.
+Never to sign a contract that eliminates you from capturing refunds or gaining money back when deserved.
+When it comes to carrier contract negotiations, the details matter.
 And the details of capturing dollars is something you want to ensure your company gets through parcel auditing – an easy way to reduce your shipping overhead while also strengthening your shipping efficiency.
 Make no mistake, however… carriers don’t like it when companies identify when they are due money that has already been spent with the carrier.
-This reality shouldn’t impact your contracts, however.
+This really shouldn’t impact your contracts, however.
 Explore more about parcel auditing here.